-- Turn off the overdrive switch.
-The "O/D OFF" indicator light will come on and the transmission will downshift to the third gear. - Shift into the "2" position.
-The transmission will downshift to the second gear when the vehicle speed drops down to or lower than the following speed, and stronger engine braking will be enabled.
+- Push the overdrive switch.
+The "O/D OFF" indicator light will come on and the transmission will downshift to third gear. - Shift into the "2" position.
+The transmission will downshift to second gear when the vehicle speed drops down to or lower than the following speed, and stronger engine braking will be enabled.